Newbattell History, Family Crest & Coats of Arms

 Early Origins of the Newbattell family

-Another 281 words (20 lines of text) covering the years 1179, 1253, 1510, 1600 and 1171 are included under the topic Early Newbattell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newbattell research.
+Another 141 words (10 lines of text) covering the years 1179, 1253, 1510, 1600 and 1171 are included under the topic Early Newbattell History in all our PDF Extended History products and printed products wherever possible.

 Newbattell Spelling Variations